michaelgaunt404/michaelgaunt404_2/content/about.md

 ---
-title: "About"
+title: "About Me"
-date: '2023-10-13'
+date: '2025-04-14'
 ---

-Hello!
-I'm Mike and I'm passionate data scientist with a deep love for the R programming language.
-My work primarily revolves around the transportation field, where I specialize in analyzing extensive datasets, handling modeling tasks, and leveraging GIS technology.
-My journey into mapping began in my early years, and I'm delighted to be applying my expertise professionally.

-I really enjoy contributing to projects that require innovative data science solutions.
-I excel in constructing robust analysis pipelines, unearthing valuable insights through advanced statistics, and delivering data-driven solutions to our clients.

-My academic journey includes achieving a master's degree in Transportation Technology and Policy from the Institute for Transportation Studies at the University of California, Davis.
-During my academic pursuits, I explored transportation policy, delving into emerging mobility solutions and mastering advanced statistical techniques, such as machine learning and data analysis.
-Before embarking on my data science journey, I worked as a mechanical engineer at Virgin Hyperloop One (VH1).

-My areas of professional interest encompass:

-+ Transportation
-+ Modeling Tasks
+Hi, I’m Mike.

+I'm a huge R enthusiast and data scientist currently working in the transportation field.
+I build software tools, work with large data sets, develop/run models, and use GIS to support real-world planning, safety and infrastructure projects.

+I’m especially into projects that involve:
+- Transportation analytics and modeling
-+ GIS and Mapping
+- GIS and spatial workflows
-+ Advanced Statistics, including Bayesian Methods (uncertainty!)
+- Advanced statistics, including Bayesian methods and uncertainty
-+ Data Visualization

-The purpose of this blog is to showcase some of the work I've accomplished using R and to assist others in learning R and tackling data science tasks.
+- Data visualization and communication
+- Automating workflows and building reusable tools
+- Working with real-time or large-scale data (e.g., GTFS, Replica, INRIX)
+- Building interactive data products and exploratory tools for clients

+Before working in data science, I was a mechanical engineer in aerospace and at Virgin Hyperloop One.
+I earned a master’s degree in Transportation Technology and Policy from UC Davis.

+This blog is where I post projects, experiments, and R code—partly to document my work, partly to help others working on similar problems.